Today's Top Gainer

 Status of Directors

-Mr. Satish Jain, is the Chairman & Managing Director, Mr Arhant Jain, is the whole time director designated as Director (Marketing) of the Company.
-Mr. Govind Prasad Agrawal, Mr. Shyam Sunder Lal Gupta and Mrs. Neera Bhargava are the Independent Directors of the Company.
+Mr. Satish Jain, is the Chairman & Managing Director, Mr. Arhant Jain, is the whole time director designated as Director (Marketing) of the Company.
+Mr. Shyam Sunder Lal Gupta, Mr. Govind Prasad Agrawal and Mrs. Neera Bhargava are the Non- Executive Independent Directors of the Company.

 Directors retiring by rotation

-In accordance with the provisions of the Companies Act, 2013 Mr. Arhant Jain, Director (Marketing) shall retire by rotation at the ensuing Annual General Meeting of the Company and being eligible offer himself for re-appointment.
-The Company has received a declaration in terms of section 164(2) of the Companies Act, 2013 from Mr. Arhant Jain, Director (Marketing) to the effect that he is not disqualified from being re-appointed as a Director of the Company.
+In accordance with the provisions of the Companies Act, 2013 Mr. Satish Jain, Chairman & Managing Director shall retire by rotation at the ensuing Annual General Meeting of the Company and being eligible offer himself for reappointment.
+The Company has received a declaration in terms of section 164(2) of the Companies Act, 2013 from Mr. Satish Jain to the effect that he is not disqualified from being re-appointed as a Director of the Company.
 The Board recommends his re-appointment to the members of the Company in the ensuing Annual General Meeting.